analogdevicesinc/ai8x-training/README.md

 the AI84 hardware operators that are defined in `ai84.py`.

 To train the FP32 model for FashionMIST, run `go_fashionmnist.sh`.
 This script will place checkpoint files into the log directory.

-To quantize the checkpoint file after training:
+To quantize the checkpoint file after training using _naive post-training quantization_:

     ./ai84ize.py logs/path-to-checkpoint/checkpoint.pth.tar trained/ai84-fashionmnist.pth.tar -v